Gloriane7767/Git-Workshop/README.md

-It will save a copy of the project in this directory.
+* It will save a copy of the project in this directory.

+\## Branching and Merging

+* Open the repo you want to create a branch

+* Click on \[main] on the left of the screen

+* Enter the branch name to create a branch

+&nbsp;